Skip to content

 It is difficult to fully comprehend the stigmatising impact of fistula for women in Nigeria.
 The leaking of urine and faeces stains a woman’s clothes, and the wetness and smell is extremely uncomfortable.
 All of this is made more difficult by the rejection that many women face by their families and friends, and sometimes their whole communities.

-Your donation can enable women like Mary to access the corrective surgery they urgently need.
+Your donation can enable women like Chizoram to access the corrective surgery they urgently need.

 “More than 150,000 women are living in with obstetric fistula in Nigeria simply because they don’t have access to quality maternal healthcare services.